Alliedium/awesome-ansible/04-multiple-tasks-ubuntu/README.md

-# How to set up ubuntu machines
+# How to set up Ubuntu machines

 ## Prerequisites